 In Yahoo!
 Shopping and YAHUOKU!
 BtoC transactions, personal information provided by buyers is sent directly to stores where buyers have made purchases.
 Accordingly, individual stores are the main repositories of personal information and take responsibility for controlling it.
-Moreover, to ensure that buyers' privacy information is not disclosed to other individuals or entities, stores are given clear instructions on proper methods of information control and are strictly prohibited from using personal and privacy information for purposes other than the delivery of items or sales promotions.
+Moreover, to ensure that buyers' personal information is not disclosed to other individuals or entities, stores are given clear instructions on proper methods of information control and are strictly prohibited from using personal information for purposes other than the delivery of items or sales promotions.

 To clear credit card payments, stores may use the settlement system operated by Yahoo!
 JAPAN, or deal directly with credit card companies.
-Stores opting to use our settlement system do not save records of credit card numbers, etc., as these are provided directly to credit card companies by the Company.
-Stores opting to deal directly with credit card companies are provided with strict instructions for controlling buyers' credit card numbers, etc., in the same manner used to control other personal information.
+Stores opting to use our settlement system cannot maintain records of credit card numbers, as these are provided directly to credit card companies by Yahoo!
+JAPAN.
+Stores opting to deal directly with credit card companies are provided with strict instructions for controlling buyers' credit card numbers in the same manner used to control other personal information.